Myron Bolitar (book series): Traits

-Spin-off series
+Spin-off novel

 Coben's 2021 novel Win features the Win character as the main protagonist for the first time.
 He is drawn into a case when items stolen from the Lockwood family 20 years ago surface during an FBI murder investigation.

 In this story, told by Win in first-person perspective, readers learn more about what motivates the character than ever before.

 On violence, as he prepares for an act of vigilantism:

 "This isn’t about morality or fair play or any of that.
 It matters to me none what the general populace would label this.
 I have been in many scrapes in my day.
 When you do battle, rules rapidly become null and void.
 Bite, kick, throw sand, use a weapon, whatever it takes.
 Real fights are about survival.
 There are no prizes or praise for sportsmanship.
 There is a victor.
 There is a loser.
 The end.
 It doesn’t matter whether you 'cheat.'
 In short, I have no qualms about striking this odious creature when he’s not ready."